-Then you can divide the exposure in shorter exposure time.
+Then you can divide a long exposure in many shorter exposure time.

 It doesn't increase the total readout noise that much as it did in old CCD sensors.

-With many short exposures you don't over saturated the sensor and then have better dynamic in the data.
+With many short exposures you don't over saturate the sensor as much and then have better dynamic in the data.